haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/architecture/pro-architecture-legacy.md

 When you update your project to manage the [Production and Staging environments through the Project Web Interface]({{ page.baseurl }}/cloud/trouble/pro-env-management.html), we create a branch from the Integration environment `master` branch called `staging` that contains all user access settings and environment variables for your Staging environment.

 <div class="bs-callout bs-callout-info" markdown="1">
 We highly recommend testing every merchant and customer interaction in the Staging environment prior to deploying to the Production environment.
-See [Deploy your store]({{ page.baseurl }}/cloud/live/stage-prod-live.html) and [Test  deployment]({{ page.baseurl }}/cloud/live/stage-prod-test.html).
+See [部署你的网店]({{ page.baseurl }}/cloud/live/stage-prod-live.html) and [Test  deployment]({{ page.baseurl }}/cloud/live/stage-prod-test.html).
 </div>

 ## Production environment {#cloud-arch-prod}